Photo by Alyssa Stone/Northeastern University

+How does your brain respond when you lose the use of a limb?
 When a professor needed achilles surgery that required no weight-bearing in his right leg during recovery, it provided the perfect opportunity to find out.
+Introducing the Health, Exercise, And Longitudinal Indexing of Neuroplasticity and Gait (HEALING) study.

 • Daily ecological momentary assessment (EMA) data on pain, affect, and other lifestyle factors;

-• ~ Daily low-density EEG (resting state, visual evoked potentials), collected at home
+• Low-density EEG (resting state, visual evoked potentials), collected at home

 • Brain measures (2x/week)